-Flexential utilizes the following functional areas of operations to support the Data Center and Cloud Operations Services system:
+Flexential utilizes the following functional areas of operations to support the Data Center and Cloud Operations system:

-- Executive management responsible for organizing and overseeing activities, accomplishing goals, and overseeing objectives in an efficient and effective manner. - Managed services responsible for managing and protecting users' information and systems from unauthorized access and use while maintaining integrity and availability. - Engineering responsible for specifying, deploying, and maintaining infrastructure systems, security, and support for user entities. - Professional service responsible for providing user entities with assistance before and after the initial sale by providing information, guidance, delivering goods, and continued support. - Marketing responsible for marketing and sales functions. - Operations responsible for maintaining and operating data center infrastructure and user entities' information technology environments in an efficient manner through the use of staff, resources, facilities, and business solutions.
+- Executive management responsible for organizing and overseeing activities, accomplishing goals, and overseeing objectives in an efficient and effective manner. - Managed services responsible for managing and protecting users' information and systems from unauthorized access and use while maintaining integrity and availability. - Engineering responsible for specifying, deploying, and maintaining infrastructure systems, security, and support for user entities. - Professional services responsible for providing user entities with assistance before and after the initial sale by providing information, guidance, delivering goods, and continued support. - Marketing responsible for marketing and sales functions. - Operations responsible for maintaining and operating data center infrastructure and user entities' information technology environments in an efficient manner through the use of staff, resources, facilities, and business solutions. - Physical Security responsible for the design, development, implementation, and management of Flexential's physical security policies, programs, and controls. - Information Security responsible for the design, development, implementation, and management of Flexential's information and cybersecurity policies, programs, and controls.